Practical Differentially Private Hyperparameter Tuning with Subsampling: Background: DP, DP-SGD and DP Hyperparameter Tuning

 \begin{lem}[\citealt{canonne2020discrete}] Suppose the mechanism $\mathcal{M}$ is $\big(\alpha,\veps' \big)$-RDP.
 Then $\mathcal{M}$ is also $(\veps,\delta(\veps))$-DP for arbitrary $\veps\geq 0$ with

-\end{lem} As is common, in practice we carry out the RDP accounting such that we do bookkeeping of total $\veps(\alpha)$-values for a list of RDP-orders (e.g. integer $\alpha$'s) and in the end convert to $(\veps,\delta)$-guarantees by minimizing over the values given by \eqref{eq:conversion_canonne}.
+\end{lem} As is common in practice, we carry out the RDP accounting such that we do bookkeeping of total $\veps(\alpha)$-values for a list of RDP-orders (e.g. integer $\alpha$'s) and in the end convert to $(\veps,\delta)$-guarantees by minimizing over the values given by Equation\eqref{eq:conversion_canonne} w.r.t. $\alpha$.
 RDP accounting for compositions of DP mechanisms is carried using standard RDP composition results~\citep{mironov2017}.

-DP-SGD differs from SGD such that sample-wise gradients of a random mini-batch are clipped to have $L_2$-norm at most $C$ and normally distributed noise with variance $\sigma^2$ is added to the sum of the gradients of the mini-batch~\citep{Abadi2016}.
-One iteration is given by
+DP-SGD differs from SGD such that sample-wise gradients of a random mini-batch are clipped to have an $L_2$-norm at most $C$ and normally distributed noise with variance $\sigma^2$ is added to the sum of the gradients of the mini-batch~\citep{Abadi2016}.